microsoft/azl-otel-collector/README.md

 ```bash
 make run-ocb OCB_VERSION=<version>
 ```
-This will download the OCB binary and update the collector components to the specified version.
+This will download the associated version of the OCB binary and update the collector components to the specified version.
 The `OCB_VERSION` should be a valid version tag from the OpenTelemetry Collector GitHub repository.
 For example, to update to version `0.124.0`, run:
 ```bash
 make run-ocb OCB_VERSION=0.124.0
 ```
 The OCB tool uses the builder-config.yaml file to determine which components and versions to include in the collector.
-This file gets updated as part of the update command.
+This file will be updated as part of the process.

 ## Support